-Another thing that has to be considered especially when we’re talking about your shed’s security is the windows.
-They are one of the weakest points in a shed’s security not to mention the door.
+Another thing that has to be prioritised, especially when we’re talking about your shed’s security is the windows.
+Apart from the doors, they are one of the weakest points in a shed’s security not to mention the door.

 Through the windows, it will allow the criminal to easily peer inside to assess whether your shed is worth breaking into.
 So if your shed is purely used for storage, getting your windows done can be optional.

 If there’s already a built-in window, you can completely block them out with stick-on thick security sheets.
-However, installing blinds or curtain would be the safe bet if you need some natural lighting from the windows.
+Installing blinds or curtain would be the safe bet if you need some natural lighting from the windows.
 Just make sure that they’re fully closed when you’re not inside.

 7. Lock Large Items Together

-To make it more awkward for the burglars to succeed in stealing your belongings, you can lock your large items, for instance—lawnmower, bike and hedge trimmer together.
+To make it more challenging for the thieves to succeed in stealing your belongings, you can lock your large items, for instance—lawnmower, bike and hedge trimmer together.